 In addition to a college degree and work experience, video game illustrators need to have a good eye for color, perspective and shadowing.
 They need to be savvy with computers, well acquainted with animation programs and good at following guidelines while creating unique designs.
 The constantly changing field of video game technology makes it important that illustrators stay current in all new technological advances that will change the way video games are made, such as 3D abilities or gaming without controllers.

-The U.S. Bureau of Labor Statistics (BLS) predicts the employment of multimedia artists and animators, including video game illustrators, to grow by 6% between 2014 and 2024; however, some growth may be hindered by outsourcing (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicts the employment of multimedia artists and animators, including video game illustrators, to grow at the average rate of 4% between 2018 and 2028; however, some growth may be hindered by outsourcing (www.bls.gov).
 The increase in new technologies and consumer's ever-increasing demand for more realistic graphics makes it necessary for video game makers to employ more illustrators.
 Along with a rise in the demand for illustrators comes a steep jump in the supply of artists who desire to illustrate games, so competition is expected.

 Video game illustrators typically need a bachelor's degree in major related to illustration or game design.
 They're expected to have previous experience and portfolios showcasing their work in order to enter the ever growing job market of game creation.
 The career outlook is bright for artists and animators in multimedia, and it's expected to have faster than average projections due to increased demand of services.